Union Bancaire Privée UK

 Union Bancaire Privée UK is a private bank owned by Union Bancaire Privée that offers financial services from offices throughout the United Kingdom, Channel Islands and Gibraltar.

 History

 In June 2016, Société Générale acquired Kleinwort Benson from Oddo & Cie.
 It merged Kleinwort Benson with its existing private banking subsidiary SG Hambros in November 2016 to form Kleinwort Hambros.
 Mouhammed Choukeir was appointed CEO in April 2020.

-The private banking businesses of Société Générale in the UK and Switzerland were acquired by Union Bancaire Privée in August 2024, and the UK business was renamed to Union Bancaire Privée UK on 1 April 2025.
+On 1 April 2025, it was announced that Union Bancaire Privée had completed the acquisition of SG Kleinwort Hambros and that, from that day forward, the company would be called Union Bancaire Privée (UK) Limited.